 Masoomali is a research assistant at the Social Computing group of the Qatar Computing Research Institute (QCRI).
 His research is focused on the use of social media advertising data to augment traditional statistical sources for monitoring development goals.
 His involvement with the Digital Gender Gaps project began in the summer of 2017 when he visited QCRI as part of Princeton University’s International Internships Program.
 He completed his undergraduate studies at Princeton University in 2018 where he majored in Operations Research with certificates (minors) in Statistics & Machine Learning and Applications of Computing.

-Ian is a freelance data engineer with an academic background and wide-ranging experience in industry.
+Ian is the LCDS data engineer with an academic background and wide-ranging experience in industry.
 He has development experience in most major languages and has worked on projects that range from embedded device firmware and applications, to desktop and mobile applications, and on to full stack web server development and operations.
+He developed the website backend, frontend, and converted the visualisations to web formats.